Rapptz/discord.py/docs/api.rst

     .. attribute:: blurple

-        Represents the default avatar with the color blurple.
+        Represents the default avatar with the colour blurple.
         See also :attr:`Colour.blurple`

     .. attribute:: grey

-        Represents the default avatar with the color grey.
+        Represents the default avatar with the colour grey.
         See also :attr:`Colour.greyple`

     .. attribute:: gray